When you first enter configuration mode, you are at the top level of the configuration command hierarchy, which is indicated by the

 To issue configuration mode commands from a location higher in the hierarchy, use the

-configuration mode command; then specify a configuration command.
+up configuration mode command; then specify a configuration command.
 For example:[edit protocols bgp]

 user@host# up 2 activate system